Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 Courts may include communication rules, exchange rules, and dispute steps to avoid repeated court filings.

-If support issues or expenses also become part of the case, see our Utah alimony and child support guide for a clear explanation of how those issues are evaluated and modified in Utah.
+If support issues or child-related expenses also become part of the case, see Gibb Law’s article on understanding child support laws in Utah.

 How Utah Custody Modification Works